Zoo of flows in a 3d gauged supergravity with periodic potential: Setup

-We note that the behavior of the potential \eqref{cospot} does not drastically depend on the parameter $a$, as we can see in Fig.~\ref{fig:cospot}.
-For any $a>0$, the potential has the same number of critical points, and their type does not change.
-Further, for our convenience, we will set $a^2=1$ when we numerically draw phase flow diagrams.
+We note that the number of the extrema of the potential \eqref{cospot} and their types do not depend on the parameter $a$ at all, as we can see in Fig.~\ref{fig:cospot}.
+Further, for our convenience, we will set $a^2=1$ when we numerically draw phase portraits and trajectories.

 The potential \eqref{cospot} is related to the superpotential $W$ by the following relation:

 where the exact supersymmetric superpotential \cite{Deger:2002hv} has the form \be W_{\rm susy} = - 2 {m} \cos^2 \phi. \ee